-Australia's Seventh National HIV Strategy 2014-2017 sets the framework and direction for Australia's national response to HIV.
-The Strategy sets a world-leading goal of virtually eliminating HIV transmission in Australia by 2020, and establishes ambitious targets to reduce HIV infection rates and increase the percentage of people with HIV on antiretroviral treatment.
-Australia has a national, bipartisan commitment to this goal, with all members of the Council of Australian Governments Standing Council on Health endorsing these targets in 2013.
-There has been excellent progress on increasing treatment rates for people living with HIV, but no progress on reducing national infection rates.
-In 2014 there were 1,081 HIV infections newly diagnosed, with gay and other men who have sex with men accounting for 70 per cent of those diagnoses.
+Australia's Seventh National HIV Strategy 2014-2017 sets the framework and direction for Australia's national response to HIV.1 The Strategy sets a world-leading goal of virtually eliminating HIV transmission in Australia by 2020, and establishes ambitious targets to reduce HIV infections and increase the percentage of people with HIV on antiretroviral treatment (ART).

+Australia has a national, bipartisan commitment to these goals, with all Health Ministers endorsing them in a Council of Australian Governments (COAG) Standing Council on Health communique issued in 2013.

+There has been good progress on increasing treatment rates for people living with HIV, but little progress on reducing national infection rates.
+In 2015 there were 1,025 HIV notifications, with gay and other men who have sex with men accounting for 68 per cent of these diagnoses.2 This figure is consistent with the trend over the last decade.